This content has been archived. It may no longer be relevant

 Fear of drinking returns

-One of Canada’s favourite Celtic bands!
+One of Canada’s favourite Celtic bands is back!

 A Geordie, a Kiwi and a Canuck.
 Harmony, History and Humour.